Chun5/works/index.rst

   My answer is no in the recent decade, but it could happen in 2050.
   Technical writers could hardly be replaced by AI completely, no matter how advanced AI brain is trained.
-In theory, it is a process AI infinitely approaches to replacing technical writers.
+It is a process AI infinitely approaches to replacing technical writers.

   From the historic perspective, it is so slow to witness an occupation disappears, especially the occupation that lives a long time and needs human wisdom and creativity.